 Born in 1928, Bernie Brown grew in Whanganui and settled in New Plymouth after leaving school.
 Inspired by the American folk revival of the late 1950s, he and his wife Denise would host musical get-togethers once their five children were in bed.
 Their son Stefan recalled, ““Often these would go on all night with various relatives, friends and neighbours, playing fiddles, guitars and piano accordions.”
 This 1962 photo may have been taken when the Brown family moved to Upper Hutt: Bernie’s departure was noted with sadness in the Taranaki Daily News.
 He began performing at Wellington folk clubs and cafés such as the Monde Marie and Chez Paree.
 He recorded an album for HMV in 1965, Folk … But Happy!
 Bernie Brown has a full profile on AudioCulture written by Chris Caddick.

 The Nite-Lites were a big attraction in Taranaki in the early 1960s, playing the current hits and old-school dance numbers at the region’s leading venues.
 Among their members were Bari Gordon and Dave Orams, who later formed Bari and the Breakaways after, writes Roger Watkins, “being exposed to the more deadly and insidious influences of rhythm and blues by the band’s gopher, one Keith [Midge] Marsden.”
 They continued with the Nite-lites, while forming the Blue Diamonds with Marsden on the side, a group which evolved into the Breakaways.
-Also in the band was New Plymouth music stalwart Errol Taylor, and Lionel Page (a terrific profile of Taylor is at the Puke Ariki site).
+Also in the band was New Plymouth music stalwart Errol Taylor, and Lionel Page.
 In this photo – taken the week Rubber Soul was to appear in Devon Street record stores – the Nite-Lites kill time on a roller owned by A J Cowley, a New Plymouth landscaping firm that still exists.
 According to Puke Ariki’s caption, they are (L-R) Barry Gerard, Nobby Clarke, Ray Hopkinson, Jim Fitzsimons, Rob Bradshaw, Alan Wadden, Brian Chamberlain and Bruce Lynch (who would later have a prominent career in the UK and Auckland as a bassist, producer, husband of Suzanne Lynch of The Chicks, and father of Zed’s Andy).

 Why Cruze, a touring professional covers band from Dunedin, decided to stop off in New Plymouth and have a portrait taken is a puzzle.
 But the image does capture a moment in time, a last gasp when pubs were packed with punters dancing to international rock classics, played by locals in long hair, moustaches, tinted specs and sleeveless tees.
 And at 10pm the sirens would start blaring, forcing everyone out on the street to find out where the parties were.
 There is a good profile of Cruze on the great Kiwi Circuit Bands website, which tells us that Cruze started touring in 1979, the year of this photo, and continued into the early 80s.
 “Generally unheralded against the fledgling alternative ‘Dunedin sound’ of the time, Cruze built a reputation as a top-class rock cover band”.
 The band was formed by guitarists Chris Davies and Barry McConnachie in the mid-70s after serving time in bands that included some future members of Mother Goose.
 Other early members included bassist Neil Henderson, guitarist Jim Taylor and drummer Graham (Gizmo) Moore.
 On their home turf, they regularly played the Captain Cook Hotel and the Gardens Tavern.
 With Robin Murphy taking over on bass and Brian Seque as singer, Cruze hit the highway on the Lion Breweries pub circuit for three years.
 In 1979 Barry Blacker had a short stint on drums: he would become well known as an Auckland music manager in the 90s.